-In the case of traditional contracts (PW-CF1, PW-CF3 and PW-CF5), the Employer assesses the results of site survey/investigations and decides how to allocate the risk of unforeseeable utilities arising on the site.
+In the case of traditional contracts (PW-CF1 and PW-CF3), the Employer assesses the results of site survey/investigations and decides how to allocate the risk of unforeseeable utilities arising on the site.

-This decision is documented in the Schedule (Part 1K) where it is indicated whether the presence of unforeseeable utilities is to be a compensation and a delay event or a delay event only.
-Likewise, (except in the Minor Works contract) the Employer must state in the Schedule whether delay by the owners of utilities on the site in relocating or disconnecting the utilities is to be a compensation event, or just a delay event.
+This decision is documented in the Schedule, part 1K where it is indicated whether the presence of unforeseeable utilities is to be a compensation and a delay event or a delay event only.
+Likewise, the Employer must state in the Schedule whether delay by the owners of utilities on the site in relocating or disconnecting the utilities is to be a compensation event, or just a delay event.
 Employers should adopt a practical approach to the issue of utilities.
 In some cases, a separate enabling works contract to relocate utilities in advance of the main contract may be advisable.

-The risk of unforeseeable utilities under PW-CF6 is retained by the Employer.
-Under PW-CF1 to PW-CF5 the risk of unforeseeable utilities remains with the Contractor providing an appropriate risk analysis has been undertaken and is made available to tenderers as background information.
+The risk of unforeseeable utilities under PW-CF5 and PW-CF6 is retained by the Employer.
+Under PW-CF1 and PW-CF3 the risk of unforeseeable utilities remains with the Contractor providing an appropriate risk analysis has been undertaken and is made available to tenderers as background information.

-In design-and-build contracts the Contractor should assess the site survey/investigation for unforeseeable utilities as the Contractor carries the financial burden of this risk if it materialises.
-The Employer must identify in the Schedule (Part 1K) whether the risk of cost and delay for failure by the owners of utilities to relocate or disconnect the utilities is to be passed on to the Contractor.
+In design-and-build contracts (PW-CF2 and PW-CF4) the Contractor should assess the site survey/investigation for unforeseeable utilities as the Contractor carries the financial burden of this risk if it materialises.
+The Employer must identify in the Schedule, part 1K whether the risk of cost and delay for failure by the owners of utilities to relocate or disconnect the utilities is to be passed on to the Contractor.
 The risk of delay only is always retained by the Employer.